robotic-vision-lab/Attention-With-Varying-Receptive-Fields-Network/README.md

 supports a single training directory but multiple testing directories.
 Pressing save will save the directories to a json file named `saved_dirs.json `.
-If using the KAIST dataset, the user is recommended to place the images in the root directory following the defined list in line 60.
+If using the KAIST dataset, the user is recommended to place the images in the root directory following the defined list in line 60 of `train.py`.

 Dataset Selection GUI